loneicewolf/ReverseEngineering/SampleFiles/basic.md

 (....)

-the error is slighly different but still is Kinda like ours; doesn't hurt to try ?
+the error is slightly different but still is Kinda like ours; doesn't hurt to try ?
-- trying this answer (which isn't by the tiem writing this; accepted)
+- trying this answer (which isn't by the time writing this; accepted)
 - https://stackoverflow.com/a/20881370/14346786

 ```